Skip to content

 Our two midwife-led birthing rooms support birthing women and people who have had uncomplicated pregnancies to give birth in a comfortable environment where they can feel at home.
 Each room is designed to adapt to your personal requirements, giving you the control and support you need during labour and birth, including large spacious rooms, ensuite bathrooms, birthing pools, and calm lighting.

-The Nightingale Birth Centre is particularly suitable if you will need closer monitoring during labour.
+The Labour ward is particularly suitable if you need closer monitoring during labour.
 It is also suitable if you would like access to epidural pain relief.
 You will be cared for by midwives and obstetric doctors.
+A midwife will be assigned to you at all times, and during labour will be providing care to you only.

-The ward has ten private birthing rooms with ensuites and facilities for enabling active birth, including mats, dim lighting, and birthing balls.
+The ward has ten private birthing rooms, with ensuite bathrooms and facilities for an active birth, including mats and birthing balls.

-One room on the labour ward has a birthing pool.
-This is suitable if your labour will require extra monitoring and you also wish to also use water.
-Telemetry machines provide wireless and waterproof monitoring to record your baby’s heart rate continuously if required, to help you to maintain mobility in labour while keeping your baby safe.
+One room on the Labour ward has a birthing pool.
+This is suitable if your labour needs extra monitoring and you also wish to use water.
+Telemetry machines provide wireless and waterproof monitoring, to record your baby’s heart rate continuously if needed.
+This can help you to stay mobile and to use the birthing pool while keeping your baby safe.

-Our facilities also include two obstetric theatres for planned and emergency caesarean births, a three-bedded theatre recovery area, and a two-bedded high dependency area if you need additional monitoring or care after labour.
+Our facilities also include two obstetric theatres for planned and emergency caesarean births, a three-bedded theatre recovery area, and a two-bedded high dependency area if you need extra monitoring or care after labour.

 If your baby needs extra support after the birth, they will be transferred to the Neonatal Unit.
 This is next to Nightingale Birth Centre.